PIER (UK) work closely with numerous construction companies and have seen first-hand the impact of Brexit on the construction industry.

 According to a survey by the Road Haulage Association, there is now a shortage of more than 100,000 drivers in the UK, out of a pre-pandemic total of around 600,000.
 Logistics UK, which represents freight firms and the British Retail Consortium (BRC) said: “the pandemic halted driver training and testing for over 12 months, while an estimated 25,000 EU drivers returned home during the pandemic and following the end of the transition period.”

-The demand for construction workers is now close to 20-year high, according to the Office for National Statistics (ONS).
+The demand for construction workers is now close to a 20-year high, according to the Office for National Statistics (ONS).
 Employment in the construction sector has fallen from 2.3m in 2017 to 2.1m in 2020.
 This represents a 4% fall in UK-born workers and a 42% fall in EU workers.

 Job website Indeed says that construction has seen the highest growth in average advertised salaries since July, while Noble Francis expects 500,00 UK-born workers to leave the industry in the next 10 years as a demographic “bulge” of 50 to 65-year-olds.
 As the UK has already suffered from a shortage of skills and with 37% of the capital’s construction workforce coming across from EU countries, project costs have been increased with the demand for labour outstripping supply.